By Lauren Nagel

 Clicking ‘exclude empty results’ will clean up your search results by removing any tests without data for the parameter you are looking at.

 Option 2 allows you to look at the interpolated value of one parameter at a given value of another parameter.
 For example, you could determine the interpolated value of total thrust when total electrical power is equal to 3 watts for a set of propulsion systems.

 Finally, option 2 allows you to look at the interpolated value of one parameter at the maximum value of another one.
 This is great for finding the conditions at which your motor is most efficient, for example, the total thrust at a motor’s maximum efficiency value.

 When performing propulsion tests with your drone, you can upload your data directly to the database.
 You can also copy and paste that data into our flight time calculator to estimate how long your drone will stay airborne based on its performance data.

 Watch Part 2 of our database video series to learn how to use filtered data with our drone flight time calculator (figure 5).

 Figure 5: Our flight time calculator estimates your flight time based on data from the database

 Uploading Your Data

-Uploading data requires a database account, an RCbenchmark test stand, and our free software, which you can download here.
+Uploading data requires a database account, an RCbenchmark thrust stand, and our free software, which you can download here.